In 2006, the U.S. was third in the world for economic gender equality. In 2016 it had fallen to 26th.

 Whether it’s offering maximum maternity or paternity leave at your company, or offering to donate babysitting services to a mom you know, helping a new mom adjust is a great way to empower moms and their little ones.

-Encouraging a mom to recharge by giving her some time to take care of herself helps her be a better mom - and moms inspire and empower all of us!
-So, be sure to take care of the moms who show us love every day.
+Giving a mom some time to take care of herself helps her recharge—and moms inspire and empower all of us!
+So be sure to take care of the moms who show us love every day.

 Say thank you, give and accept compliments, and help out the women around you.
 Show the women in your life how much you appreciate them by sending a thank you card, giving them a compliment, or simply telling them what they mean to you.

 13. Keep a girl in school.